A Great Day for Ice Cream!

 - Remove the custard from the heat and cool completely before putting it into the fridge to chill completely.

-- Once the ice cream base has chilled, carefully pour it to your ice cream maker. and follow the directions on your ice cream machine.
+- Once the ice cream base has chilled, carefully pour it into your ice cream maker. and follow the directions on your ice cream machine.

 - As the ice cream starts to set up you can slowly add in your desired amount of the toffee pieces.
 You can use as much or as little of the toffee as you would like.